nrobin24/pharmacology-thesis/#ch5-conclusion/concl-text.md

-#### Shortcomings
+### 5.3  - Shortcomings

-Possible shortcoming: block one pathway and cancer will find a way around it NATURE REVIEWS CLINICAL ONCOLOGY | EDITORIAL Predicting cancer's next move
+Possible shortcoming: block one pathway and cancer will find a way around it [CITE NATURE REVIEWS CLINICAL ONCOLOGY Predicting cancer's next move]

 While at times the self imposed filter of small molecules was helpful, it also restricted the possible solutions that could be found for a problem